openfoodfacts/fastlane-descriptions-smoothie/README.md

 ### Screenshot wrapping
 Screenshot wrapping adds texts and wrapping to raw screenshots.
 It currently does that automatically, and uploads as artefact

+### Translations
+You'll be able to translate the PlayStore, App Store description and screenshot slogans at https://translate.openfoodfacts.org